collaborativebioinformatics/Proteomic_Genomic_Cancer_KG/README.md

 ### Next Steps?

 - [Clinical Knowledge Graph (CKG)](https://ckg.readthedocs.io/en/latest/INTRO.html), HUGE resource for analysis of proteomics clinical data.
+- [DisGeNET](https://disgenet.com/), relationships between diseases and human diseases
+- DrugBank
+- DrugCentral
+- Entrez Gene
+- MONDO disease ontology
+- Rectome pathway database
+- Side effects knowledgebase
+- ...
+- You get the idea!
+So many more data can be added to aid classification.
+LLMs can be used to help bridge the gap between terms (PrimeKG style), and even images (segmentation / obj. detection) can be integrated!

 ## Workflow
 How we approached the problem.